dmbarbour/glas/docs/GlasNamespaces.md

 Reading a file more than once is not an error at the namespace layer in context of lazy loading and distinct compilation environments.
 Even cyclic file dependencies are possible.
 However, it's *probably* an error at other layers, suggesting use of a shared library, namespace macro, or copy for independent editing in a notebook application.
 I propose that, by default, a runtime reports a warning if a file is read more than once for any reason.
 The runtime can also support annotations or configuration options to suppress this warning for specific files, folders, or DVCS repos.

+## Late-Bound Sources

+It is feasible to integrate command-line arguments or OS environment variables as late-bound sources that are determined very shortly before an application is run.
+For example, 'ns.read(os:env:Var)' could return the specified environment variable, but would also hinder separate compilation of an application namespace.
+The latter issue can be mitigated through annotations, thus late-bound sources may prove one of the more convenient and robust approaches to expressing staged applications.

+Similarly, a program could access command-line arguments or OS environment variables as 'static' algebraic effects, allowing for staging in other layers.
+We can even support both options at the same time.
+There is a lot of flexibility in how we express staged programming of applications.

 ## Embedded Data

 The 'd:Data' node within an AST allows for embedding data without further processing at the namespace layer.
 However, it is not recommended to use 'd:Data' directly as a parameter within most operations.
 Instead, a thin data wrapper such as `(%i d:42)` for integers should apply in most cases.
 This provides a convenient opportunity for the program to integrate type safety analysis, accelerated representations, and similar features.

 ## Design Patterns